Item number: 2020s

+In the 2020s, the item songs moved away from the suggestiveness and risque visuals to a more musical and dance-filled approach, while still wearing similar belly-dance clothes.
+In 2021, the popular "Oo Antava Oo Oo Antava" track sung by Indravathi Chauhan from the Telugu language film Pushpa: The Rise featuring Samantha was released.
+Nushrratt Bharuccha too featured in an item number song from the film Chhalaang.
+In 2021, Janhvi Kapoor performed her first item number in the song "Nadiyon Paar" from the film Roohi.
+Pooja Hegde delivered an Arabic belly dance in blockbuster song "Arabic Kuthu" from Beast.
+In 2023, Sayyeshaa featured in an item number "Raawadi" from the Tamil film Pathu Thala.
+In this era, Tamannaah became the most popular item girl in the film industry, featuring in songs like "Kaavaalaa" from Jailer alongside Rajinikanth and "Aaj Ki Raat" from Stree 2.
+In 2024, Actress Sharvari performed her first item number in the song "Taras" from Munjya.

 Impact

 On 21 July 2005, Indian parliament passed a bill to ban dance bars in Maharashtra.
 Criticizing the bill and supporting the dancers, Flavia Agnes said that bar dancing cannot be termed as vulgar, what they are doing is an imitation of what item girls are doing in films, they work there out of their own choice.

 As one writer put it, "On paper, item numbers form the perfect formula for female sexual empowerment.
 In reality, they mostly result in the most blatant objectification.
 Camera angles zoom in over gyrating hips and linger over bare waists as blatantly as the eyes of the ogling men with no subtlety.
 The gaze in these dance numbers presents itself as vaguely voyeuristic, at best.
 There is a very deliberate implication present; that the item girl is not only inviting the leers and jeers, but she is also enjoying them."

 In 2013, the Central Board of Film Certification issued a resolution declaring that item songs will now be rated as adult content and will not be allowed to be shown on television channels.